-hysicians are not always aware of the health risks that are more common among South Asians, in part because of insufficient studies.
+Physicians are not always aware of the health risks that are more common among South Asians, in part because of insufficient studies.
 The paucity of research means a lack of knowledge for treating patients.
 Once research-based evidence is found and disseminated, it moves from researchers to practitioners to patients.
 Eventually, those findings become enmeshed in health care.

-For example, when a woman undergoes a routine mammogram, a standard question is if she is of Ashkenazi descent, since that Jewish population runs a higher risk for breast cancer.
-The query is on a standard form for everyone, despite focusing on the small minority affected.

-"Y dream would be to get more funding so we could turn SATHI into a center, and engage in more research directed toward the health issues in this community," says Dr. Gaur.
+For example, when a woman undergoes a routine mammogram, a standard question is if she is of Ashkenazi descent, since that Jewish population runs a higher risk for breast cany dream would be to get more funding so we could turn SATHI into a center, and engage in more research directed toward the health issues in this community, " says Dr. Gaur.